SemMorph3D: Unsupervised Semantic-Aware 3D Morphing via Mesh-Guided Gaussians: Mesh-Guided Gaussian Morphing

 \textbf{The Connectivity Challenge in Gaussian-Based Morphing.} 3DGS represents a scene as a set of anisotropic 3D Gaussians, which can be optimized to reproduce a set of input images, enabling photorealistic novel-view synthesis.
 Each Gaussian $g$ is defined by its position $\mu_g \in \mathbb{R}^3$, covariance $\Sigma_g$, opacity $\alpha_g$, and spherical harmonics (SH) coefficients $\mathbf{sh}_g$.
 While excellent for rendering, the discrete, unstructured nature of these Gaussians prevents the establishment of meaningful semantic correspondences between objects.
 A direct Gaussian-to-Gaussian matching would likely produce geometrically implausible results that tear or distort the structure of the object.

-\textbf{Mesh-Anchored Gaussian Binding.} To overcome this limitation, we impose a topological structure by anchoring Gaussians to an explicit mesh.
-First, we extract a high-quality initial mesh from the optimized Gaussians.
-We follow recent methods like SuGaR \cite{guedon2024sugar} and FrostingGaussian \cite{guedon2024gaussian}, which use Poisson reconstruction \cite{kazhdan2006poisson} alongside regularization terms to ensure the mesh surface accurately reflects the geometry captured by the Gaussians.
+\textbf{Mesh-Anchored Gaussian Binding.} To overcome the unstructured nature of pure 3DGS and prevent catastrophic fragmentation during morphing, we introduce a mesh-anchored representation.
+This explicit topological scaffold provides the discrete Gaussian primitives with a rigorous geometric anchor.

+First, rather than demanding a perfect geometric prior, we distill a base triangular mesh from the initial optimized 3DGS radiance field.
+Building upon established surface-alignment principles~\cite{guedon2024sugar, guedon2024gaussian}, we employ regularized Poisson reconstruction~\cite{kazhdan2006poisson} to extract a topological blueprint.
+Crucially, as highlighted in \Cref{sec:intro}, this extracted mesh does not need to be flawlessly high-fidelity.
+Instead, it serves as a \textit{flexible geometric anchor} a coarse but structurally sound scaffold that guides the subsequent deformation while the adaptable Gaussians compensate for any local extraction artifacts.

-With this mesh scaffold, we establish an explicit binding between the Gaussians and the mesh faces.
-Each Gaussian is anchored to a specific triangular face $f=(V_1, V_2, V_3)$, with its position $\mu_g$ defined by barycentric coordinates $(w_1, w_2, w_3)$ and a normal offset $d$:
+This mesh scaffold establishes a differentiable binding between discrete Gaussians and the continuous surface manifold.
+Each Gaussian is uniquely anchored to a triangular face $f=(V_1, V_2, V_3)$ with normal $\mathbf{n}_f$, its position $\mu_g$ parameterized by barycentric coordinates $(w_1, w_2, w_3)$ and a normal offset $d$:

-where $\mathbf{n}_f$ is the face normal.
 This binding ensures that as the mesh vertices $V_i$ deform over the course of the morph, the anchored Gaussians move cohesively with the surface, preserving the fine-grained geometric and appearance details they represent.